MovieLabs/OMC/Docs/Tech-Notes/Relationships.md

 ```

-Relationships are typically bidirectional and almost always have a direction, i.e. the name of the relationship indicates how A is related to B, which is not the same as how B is related to A. Therefore it is generally true that for any given relationship there is an inverse relationship also.
+Relationships are typically bidirectional and almost always have a direction.
+The name of the relationship indicates how A is related to B, which is not the same as how B is related to A. It is generally true that for any given relationship there is an inverse relationship also.

 The name of the relationship carries semantic meaning and therefore can be used to infer the nature of the relation between two entities.